Low labour force participation and high outward migration

 3. Strengthening labor inspection and occupational safety and health in the critical sectors.

 The ILO in Moldova has been active since October 2005 with a focus on major nation-wide challenges identified with its constituents and emphasized in its Decent Work Country Programme.
-ILO assists ongoing reforms, including public sector pay reform and modernization of the Public Employment Service (PES).
-The organization builds knowledge on better working conditions with regard to working time, contractual arrangements and employment protection.
+ILO assisted in recent reforms, including public sector pay reform and modernization of the Public Employment Service (PES).
+It supported the first time ever Local Employment Partnerships to generate jobs and improve livelihoods in rural communities.
+ILO builds knowledge on better working conditions with regard to working time, contractual arrangements and employment protection.
 ILO helps Moldova meet reporting obligations to ratified International Labour Standards (42 ILO Conventions), including the 8 Fundamental Conventions.